 After repeatedly overdrawing his line of credit, and increasingly relying on fake loans to get money out of Colonial Bank, Farkas made a couple of changes in the structure of his borrowing, finally settling on repurchase transactions.

 The advantage for Farkas of the repurchase transaction over other loan arrangements was that the collateral was the interest in the pools, not individual loans, and Colonial Bank did not review or track the individual loans in the pool.
-That made it harder for regulators, auditors and others to spot the fraud, according to prosecutors.
+That made it harder for regulators, auditors and others to spot the fraud, prosecutors alleged.

 These opaque pools were the “data” Farkas was talking about when he said, “It’s very common in our business to, to sell — because it’s all data, there’s really nothing but data — to sell loans that don’t exist. … It happens all the time.”